 - 2 Tablespoons lemon juice

-- Club Soda
+- Club Soda Chilled

-- Rosemary Sprig
+- 2 sprigs Rosemary

-- Combine gin, simple syrup and lemon juice in an ice filled cocktail shaker; shake until thoroughly chilled.
+- Combine gin, rosemary simple syrup and lemon juice in an ice filled cocktail shaker; shake until thoroughly chilled.

-- Garnish with a rosemary sprig.
+- Garnish with a rosemary sprig and lemon slice.